Headlesser/enterthedungeon/README.md

 I would like to see my project as something I can put on my portfolio, as well as something I can happily point to when asked about my likes.
 I hope my target user group finds a fun and engaging experience, regardless of how long or short the end product may be.
-Sometimes even the shortest experiences, if they’re good, stick with those who were able to enjoy them.
+I would rather end up with a completed project than an unfinished project that is longer.

 # Controls
 Enter the Dungeon uses entirely text-based controls.
 Typing controls follow a verb-noun format.